* U.S. crude stocks fell by 761,000 barrels last week -API

-U.S. crude stocks fell by 761,000 barrels last week as refineries boosted production, while gasoline inventories increased, data from the American Petroleum Institute showed on Tuesday, in contrast with market expectations.
+U.S. crude stocks fell by 761,000 barrels last week as refineries boosted production, while gasoline inventories increased and distillate stocks fell, data from industry group American Petroleum Institute showed on Tuesday, in contrast with market expectations.

-U.S. crude inventories were forecast to rise for a fourth straight week, a Reuters poll had shown.
+U.S. crude inventories were seen rising for a fourth straight week, an extended Reuters poll showed on Tuesday.

-The U.S. Energy Information Administration will release official inventory data at 10:30 a.m.
+The U.S. Energy Information Administration (EIA) will release official government inventory data at 10:30 a.m.
 EDT (1430 GMT).